ngoductuanlhp/PE_Queueing_Model/README.md

 # PE_Queueing_Model
 ## Assignment of Performance Evaluation Course

-Simulate a queue model using S
+Simulate a queue model using Simpy on Python

+Python3, Simpy, Scipy, Numpy